The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 Graduated with Bachelor of Health Science in 2003.

-In 2007, commenced honours as well as working full time as a Clinical Research Assistant for the School of Nursing and Midwifery, UTAS.
+In 2007, commenced honours as well as working full time as a Clinical Research Assistant for Nursing and Midwifery, UTAS.

 My early career was in admin, starting as a receptionist, and working my way through various different roles and organisations.
 I left work to have children, and after 10 years at home, I decided that I might like to do some study.
 In 1999 I completed a pre-tertiary unit on Human Biology at Newstead College.
 I loved every minute of it, achieving good results, and decided that a University degree in Health or Science was in order.